KredereFX Monitor

 BlendedSARDailyBOE, IMF, BNM via Frankfurter

 Computed from actual interbank spot trades on Refinitiv (Thomson Reuters) and CCIL platforms.
 A random 15-minute window is selected between 11:30 AM – 12:30 PM IST.
-Minimum 10 transactions totaling $25M+ required; outliers beyond ±3σ excluded.
-Cross-currency rates (EUR, GBP, JPY) are derived from the USD/INR reference using mean closing prices from the same window.
+Minimum 10 transactions totalling $25M+ required; outliers beyond ±3σ excluded.
+EUR, GBP, JPY cross-rates are derived from the USD/INR reference using closing prices from the same window.

-FBIL (promoted by FIMMDA, FEDAI, IBA) has administered these rates at RBI's direction since July 10, 2018.
-Before that date, RBI published them directly.
+FBIL (promoted by FIMMDA, FEDAI, IBA) has administered these rates at RBI's direction since 10 July 2018.
+Before that date, RBI published them directly at the same archive page.

 % Return Calculation